solarwinds/appoptics-apm-node/archived/working-notes.md

 29. [deprecated] traceMode 'always' and 'never'; use 'enabled' and 'disabled'
 30. [API BREAKING] removed sugary mode detectors, e.g., ao.always. use ao.traceMode === 'enabled' or ao.traceMode === 'disabled'
 31. use native WeakMap replacing 'es6-weak-map' package.

+### next up

+morgan test
+move api out of index and into api

+back from vacation - learn how to configure and build oboe